An Old Fashioned Easter Celebration

 1:30pm until 4:00pm

 Children will experience springtime excitement and the welcome of the Easter season with wonderful old fashioned activities overseen by the Easter Bunny.
-Join us for Easter Egg Hunts with plastic eggs filled with confectionery for children ages 2-5 and 6-8.
-Refreshment will be sold.
+Join us for Easter Egg Hunts with plastic eggs filled with confectionery for children ages 2 to 8 years old.
+Refreshments will be sold.
 General admission is $5.00 per person.

 Activities will include: Music, Storytelling, Egg Pacquing, Egg Dying, Egg Races, Petting Zoo, and Old Fashioned Games.

 2:00pm - for ages 3 years and younger

 All funds raised will help support the LSU Rural Life Museum's Interpretive Programs.
 For more information, call 225-765-2437.

 The 14th Annual Zapp's International Beerfest will be held Saturday, April 14th.
 More than 200 foreign and domestic beers, ales and homebrews will be made available for tasting during this popular annual event benefiting the LSU Rural Life Museum.
 This fun filled afternoon is for patrons ages 21 years and older.
 A proper I.D. must be presented upon entering the event.